pitchbent/personal_blog/src/posts/casters for keyboard stand.md

 ---

 # Intro
-{% eleventyImage "./src/assets/images/blog/caster/mounted.jpeg", "Mounted Part"%}

 Hi there!
 I got a home studio.
 But I do not have that much space in my flat, so things need to be movable.
 I bought a keyboard stand for my Kontrol S61 but it did not have any casters - so I 3D printed some adapters to add some.

+{% eleventyImage "./src/assets/images/blog/caster/mounted.jpeg", "Mounted Part"%}

 # Materials
-The parts are avaiable on AliExpress.
+The parts besides the stand are available on AliExpress.
 Maybe you got some screws & inserts laying around - who knows.

 [Keyboard Stand](https://www.thomann.de/de/millenium_ks1010_keyboardstaender_economy.htm)
 [Casters](https://www.aliexpress.com/item/1005005901255890.html)